alexjbuck/WebSkedsAutoChecker/README.md

 WebSkedsAutoChecker
 ===================

-A javascript app running with PhantomJS to check if the CNATRA web schedule is posted and grab a copy if it is.
-The uptime on the website is very very poor so this creates a local copy anytime it is found to be up.
+This project aims to create a javascript program that runs via PhantomJS (http://phantomjs.org/) to check if the CNATRA Web Schedule (http://www.cnatra.navy.mil/scheds/) is posted and grab a copy if it is.

+The uptime of the CNATRA website is very poor so this creates a local copy anytime it is found to be up.

+Currently this is achieved via a screen rendering to PNG of the schedule.

+Future implementation to include:
+ - Text extraction from page data
+ - SMS or Email notification of schedule and front page
+ - Support for quereying multiple names over multiple squadrons